2dengine/love.scene/readme.md

 # Introduction
-love.scene is a two-dimensional scene graph library written for the [LÖVE](https://love2d.org) game framework.
-The scene graph is compatible with LÖVE 11.3, 11.4 and 11.5.
+love.scene is a two-dimensional scene graph library written for the [LÖVE](https://love2d.org) game framework (compatible with LÖVE 11.3, 11.4 and 11.5).
-To install the library, copy the "scene" folder to your game directory and use require like so:
+To install the scene graph, copy the "scene" folder to your game directory and use require:
 ```lua
 love.scene = require("scene")
 ```